Top 10 Best Female Country Singers of All Time

 Taylor is one of those artists who faked a Southern accent to fit in until people caught on and learned that she is from Pennsylvania.
 I'm really ticked that Taylor Swift is just behind Mrs. Dolly, when Taylor only gets by because of her looks.
 On the other hand, Dolly had to struggle through poverty, growing up in a family with 12 kids in the Smoky Mountains.
 The best artists rise to prominence through hard work and growing up with limited resources.
 Case in point: Elvis Presley, Johnny Cash, Dolly Parton, etc.

-2 Shania Twain Shania Twain is a Canadian singer and songwriter.
-She has sold over 100 million records, making her the best-selling female artist in country music history and among the best-selling music artists of all time.
+Shania Twain (born Eilleen Regina Edwards on August 28, 1965) is a Canadian singer and songwriter.
+With over 100 million records sold worldwide, she is the best-selling female artist in country music history and one of the best-selling music artists of all time.
+Her 1997 album Come On Over remains the... read more

 Shania Twain is one of those late-90s/early 2000s country artists that I remember very vividly.
 This kind of upbeat female country pop was played everywhere when I was younger, and I just couldn't get enough of it.